akto-api-security/akto-mcp-server/README.md

 Refer to your MCP client's documentation for the exact location and format of this configuration.

-## Where to Add the MCP Server JSON Config
+## Examples of configuring with MCP client

 ### Cursor